aperiodic/skyrim-modding/README.md

 The SKSE can be downloaded [at this "website"](http://skse.silverlock.org/) (that is adorably obviously thrown together by a developer in ten minutes).
 I have mine installed standalone, not through Steam, but through Steam would probably be fine (my Skyrim *is* installed through Steam).
 The SKSE installer will make a wrapper for the Skyrim binary that must be launched instead of the Skyrim binary itself (so I don't think you can't launch it through Steam, but maybe you can change the executable Steam uses).
-If the wrapper is not launched then all the mods that use SKSE won't work, but this is pretty easy to notice (and I think some of them warn you) since the UI will look totally different without SkyUI).
+If the wrapper is not launched then all the mods that use SKSE won't work, but this is pretty easy to notice (and I think some of them warn you) since the UI will look totally different without SkyUI.

 ### Game Functionality Improvements

-The first mods you should install are those that just make the game more stable, make the UI easier to use, or remove bugs, without altering the game world in terms of assets or behavior or content or anything.
+The first mods you should install are those that just make the game more stable, make the UI easier to use, or remove bugs, without altering the gameplay at all.
-There are three big ones: SkyUI, Stable uGridsToLoad, and then all the "Unofficial Bug Patches".
+There are three big ones: SkyUI, Stable uGridsToLoad, and then all the "Unofficial Bug Patches", then a few other affordances.

 #### SkyUI